 D. The president/CEO shall serve as an ex-officio member (non-voting).

 The Board of Directors shall exercise all powers requisite for the management of the Society.
 The Board may adopt written policies to carry out the provisions of these bylaws.
 Such policies shall remain in effect until suspended, amended or revoked by the Board.

 Section 2.
 Terms of Office

-The elective directors shall hold office for a term of two years unless a different term is necessary to implement a change in the number of elective directors.
+The elective directors shall hold office for a term of three years unless a different term is necessary to implement a change in the number of elective directors.
 The directors shall serve until their successors are chosen, to begin on the first day of the fiscal year next following their election.
-A minimum of two directors shall be elected in each even-numbered year and a minimum of three directors elected each odd-numbered year.
+A minimum of two directors shall be elected each year.

 Section 3.
 Officers and Duties